UweRaabe/CmonLib/README.md

 **Cmon.Dialogs** abstracts standard dialogs from any framework.
 Built upon **Cmon.Messaging**.

 **Cmon.Initializing** establishes a way to control initialize code for other units into the call to _Application.Initialize_.
-This allows some to make some adjustments before, which would be near to impossible if the initialize code would execute in the units initialization section.
+This allows to make adjustments before, which would be near to impossible if the initialize code would execute in the units initialization section.

 **Cmon.Logging** adds a simple, abstract logging mechanism.
 Built upon **Cmon.Messaging**.